comphack/comp_hack/docs/guide/chapters/config.rst

 **Type:** enumeration

-**Default:** REVERT_TO_BASE
+**Default:** REVERT_MITAMA_DEMONS_TO_BASE

+If set to REVERT_MITAMA_DEMONS_TO_BASE, the usual behavior of extracting Rebirth Points from a demon which underwent Mitama Fusion reverting the selected demon back to its base form occurs.

+If set to REVERT_ALL_DEMONS_TO_BASE, all demons, regardless of Mitama Fusion status, are reverted to their base form after Rebirth Point Extraction.

-If set to REVERT_TO_BASE, the usual behavior of extracting Rebirth Points using a syringe reverts the selected demon back to its base variant.
-If set to PRESERVE_VARIANTS, any demon which has undergone Mitama Fusion since this feature was introduced will instead be reverted to the variant it was prior to that fusion.
-Demons that underwent Mitama Fusion prior to this feature's existence will be reverted back to their base variant.
+If set to PRESERVE_MITAMA_DEMON_VARIANTS, any demon which has undergone Mitama Fusion since this feature was introduced will instead be reverted to the variant it was prior to that fusion.
+However, if one of the features of the post-extraction result demon is listed within the REBIRTH_MITAMA_EXTRACTION_PROHIBITED_RESULT_FEATURES within the constants.xml file, the demon will be reverted back to its base form.

+Demons that underwent Mitama Fusion prior to this feature's existence will be reverted back to their base variant, as the information needed to determine their pre-Mitama form does not exist.

 The behavior of this setting can be overridden on a case-by-case basis by specifying SPECIAL_REBIRTH_EXTRACTIONS within the constants.xml